shenchris/insights_social_media/twitter/others_API/README.md

 ## 1. Brad24: https://brand24.com/
-  Not good to collect raw data for pupolar tag.
-But will be good for less pupolar tag.
+  Not good to collect raw data.

   Provide some analyze such as mention trend and sentiment trend.

   Can apply on FB and Ig too